 - industry impact (slides)

-- views from two ELIXIR Nodes: ELIXIR Portugal (slides) and ELIXIR Norway (slides)
+- case studies from ELIXIR Portugal (slides) and Norway (slides)

 - scientific impact #2 by ELIXIR Greece: BIP!
 Scholar (slides) and the impact of bioinformatics tools in the literature (slides)

-- impact of international activities on national level (working title) by ELIXIR Finland (slides to be added)
+- impact of international activities on national level by ELIXIR Finland (slides)

 The application of the new skills and knowledge will be implemented by the Nodes themselves, focused on their chosen case study/-ies (or “impact challenge”), with mentoring from relevant experts (impact, innovation and industry, communications, funding and stakeholders).
 A case study is an activity or set of activities, carried out or planned by a Node, and whose impact will be evaluated during the project.
 Case studies will be chosen by the Nodes, based on their needs, as influenced by their national circumstances and particular sets of stakeholders.
 Results of the case studies will be disseminated so that lessons-learned and associated good practices benefit more widely across ELIXIR, and beyond.